-With the average purchase decision process taking just fifteen seconds, winning over customers in store relies on packaging communicating extremely quickly.
-So how does brand packaging influence consumer purchase behaviour?
+With the average purchase decision process taking just ten seconds, winning over customers in store relies on packaging communicating quickly and effectively.
+So how does the semiotics of brand packaging influence consumer purchase behaviour?

 Effective packaging has inherent attributes which enables ‘instant dialogue’ creation with a potential purchaser.